c679z1-git/Driving-Behavior-Classification./README.md

 Normal : Have the shortest and most consistent duration.

 **Motion Intensity**
-Normal (Highest) : Driving at steady speeds makes the background scenery move within the camera quickly, causing massive pixel changes.
+Normal (Highest) : Driving at steady speeds makes the background scenery move within the camera quickly, causing massive pixel changes.<br>
 Tailgating (Lower) : The camera locked onto the back of another car moving at the exact same speed.
-Because the motion between the two cars is relatively the same, only the edges of the frame show movement.
+Because the motion between the two cars is relatively the same, only the edges of the frame show movement.<br>
 Swerving (Lowest) : Swerving usually happens at lower speeds like changing lane or dodging things, resulted in less overall pixel changes.